 - Telephone surveys are time-intensive: someone must call patients, go through the survey, and key in survey responses, but they allow patient opinions to be probed in-depth.

 - What sampling strategy would you prefer?
 You could survey periodically.
 For example, each quarter you could distribute the questionnaire to all patients seen in a given week.
 Or you could seek feedback continually, such as giving the questionnaire to every tenth patient in the office.

 - Distribute surveys in a random fashion, not just to patients who likely had positive experiences.
 Kudos are fun, but less-glowing feedback will help your practice improve.

 - You could go it alone: developing, conducting, and analyzing the survey with no outside assistance, but consider the workload implications.
 Since patients should be surveyed on an ongoing basis, try to minimize the amount of work your staff is required to do.

 - A simple, inexpensive option is the patient satisfaction survey package(aafp.mydocsurvey.com) developed by the AAFP in partnership with Avatar International LLC.
 The basic package is $150 annually per physician.
 Staff's only task is to give the patient an access code for the online survey.
 Survey results are available in real-time, and practice scores may be compared with other practices nationally.

-- Additional options to consider are listed in this document(1 page DOC) about companies that offer patient satisfaction survey services.
+- Additional options to consider are listed in this document(0 bytes) about companies that offer patient satisfaction survey services.

 - If you decide to get outside help, use these questions(1 page DOC) to gather information about the companies that interest you, or create your own questions.
 Use the responses to compare the companies.

 - Request family medicine references from the companies.
-Ask the references to provide feedback on this form(1 page DOC), or create your own.
+Ask the references to provide feedback on this form(0 bytes), or create your own.